 The Work Placement Experience Programme (WPEP) gives people who have never had a job or who have lost their job a chance to get work experience.
-It started on 12 July 2021.
+It started in July 2021.

 WPEP aims to give you the opportunity to re-train and get experience in a new role, while on a work placement in a host organisation.

 You must be aged 18–65, unemployed for at least 6 months and currently getting a qualifying social welfare payment – see 'Rules' below.

 Participation is voluntary.
 There will be no financial penalties if you do not wish to participate in the scheme or if you drop out.